Cryptic-Peonix/Skyla-s-Brewery-Disabler/README.md

 # Skyla-s-Brewery-Disabler

-Purpouse:
+## What is this?
-A Minecraft 1.16 spigot plugin that disables brewing, splash potions, lingering potions, and drinking potions.
-All fully configurable via commands and the config.yml file.
+- A Minecraft spigot plugin for version 1.16.
+- Disables brewing, splash potions, lingering potions, and drinkable potions
+- Fully configurable with the config.yml file

 To Reload the Plugin:
   Use /sbd reload